Some wartime espionage undertaken at Philips Eindhoven

 What can we learn from this originally negative, thus black background with white text, "photo copies"?

 For this occasion I have converted it into a positive copy.
-As to notice how the original sheet looks like, please double click on the illustration at the top.
+As to notice how the original sheet looks like, please click on the illustration at the top.

 We posses a range of these kinds of copies, but it does not make sense reproducing well known information (neglecting the espionage information in its header which are all the same)